-The California Air Resources Board, John Deere, and the United States Environmental Protection Agency are pleased to explain the emissions control system's warranty on your 2009 and later small off-road engine equipment.
-In California, new equipment that uses small off-road engines must be designed, built and equipped to meet the State's stringent antismog standards.
-John Deere must warrant the emissions control system on your small off-road engine equipment for the period listed below provided there has been no abuse, neglect or improper maintenance of your equipment.
+The California Air Resources Board, John Deere, and the United States Environmental Protection Agency are pleased to explain the emissions control system's warranty on your model year 2015 or 2016 spark ignited off-road engine equipment.
+In California, new equipment that uses small or large (less than 1 liter) spark ignited off-road engines must be designed, built and equipped to meet the State's stringent antismog standards.
+John Deere must warrant the emissions control system on your spark ignited off-road engine equipment for the period listed below provided there has been no abuse, neglect or improper maintenance of your equipment.

 Your emissions control system may include parts such as: carburetors or fuel-injection system, ignition system, catalytic converters, fuel tanks, valves, filters, clamps, connectors, and other associated components.
-Also, included may be hoses, belts, sensors and other emission-related assemblies.
+Also included may be hoses, belts, sensors and other emission-related assemblies.

-Where a warrantable condition exists, John Deere will repair your small off-road engine equipment at no cost to you including diagnosis, parts and labor.
+Where a warrantable condition exists, John Deere will repair your spark ignited off-road engine equipment at no cost to you including diagnosis, parts and labor.

-Manufacturer's Warranty Coverage:
+Manufacturer's Warranty Coverage